 History of the POW-MIA Flag

-The POW / MIA Flag refers to Prisoners of War and those Missing in Action.
-It is a civilian flag, with a black background and a central black and white design.
-A circular white feature shows a silhouette of a uniformed service person against a background of a guard tower and high fence.
+The POW-MIA Flag which honors Prisoners of War and those Missing in Action is a civilian flag which features a stark black background.
+A circular white emblem shows a silhouette of a uniformed service person against a background of a guard tower and high fence.
 Above this are the initials POW * MIA, and below the words "You Are Not Forgotten."

 The League's success, and the issue of service personnel missing or taken prisoner was further highlighted in 1972.
-The work of the League was the main feature of an edition of Life Magazine.
-It carried a full page photograph of Major Wilmer Grub, a United States Air Force pilot who had been shot down in 1966 and never heard from since.
+The work of the League was the main feature of an edition of Life Magazine, which published a full page photograph of Major Wilmer Grub, a United States Air Force pilot who had been shot down in 1966 and never heard from since.

 Major Grubb was the husband of Evelyn Grubb, one of the founders of the National League of Families.
 By the time the Life article was published, she represented the League at Paris Peace Talks, as well as the United Nations and the White House.
-It was partly through the League's success that Mrs. Grubb discovered that her husband had in fact died when he was shot down.
+Through the League's success, Mrs. Grubb learned that her husband had in fact died when he was shot down.

 The stark black and white design became especially associated with the Vietnam war.
 When that conflict ended, it left more than 1,600 service personnel unaccounted for.
 Tactics over their discovery and release led to a split in the League in the 1980s.
 This led to the formation of the National Alliance of Families For the Return of America's Missing Servicemen.

-The POW / MIA flag is a non political emblem, which is embraced by Democrats and Republicans alike.
+The POW-MIA flag is a non political emblem, which is embraced by Democrats and Republicans alike.
 It is also a valued way of showing civilian support and concern for the armed forces.
 It is a visual reinforcement of the military vow never to leave an injured comrade on the battlefield.
 Many private citizens and military veterans display the POW-MIA Flag in front of their homes as a show of solidarity and support for service members who or missing in action or being held prisoner.